 But vitamin D is not only important for regulating your calcium balance and maintaining strong bones.
 It is also responsible for maintaining the function of your muscles.
 Not only does it help to build muscle mass, it also improves your muscle coordination and can help to reduce the risk of falls in older people.

 Particularly interesting for all men and especially bodybuilders is the fact that without sufficient amounts of vitamin D, the body's natural testosterone production decreases.
-Studies have shown that natural testosterone levels in healthy men were significantly increased by a vitamin D supplementation.
-This does not necessarily mean that vitamin D is a testosterone booster, but it certainly works as a testosterone booster in men who are deficient in vitamin D or have lower than optimal levels of vitamin D. In these cases vitamin D can restore the reduced endogenous testosterone production to normal values.
+Studies have shown that natural levels of muscle building hormones in healthy men were significantly increased by a vitamin D supplementation.
+This does not necessarily mean that vitamin D is a Hormone booster, but it certainly works as a hormone booster in men who are deficient in vitamin D or have lower than optimal levels of vitamin D. In these cases vitamin D can restore the reduced endogenous production of muscle building hormones to normal values.

 In addition, vitamin D can strengthen your immune system and is also important for brain development and function, insulin production, and blood pressure regulation.
 As you can see, vitamin D has many important functions in your body.
 Conversely, this unfortunately also means that all these functions will significantly be impaired by a vitamin D deficiency.
 We will discuss the exact consequences of vitamin D deficiency in more detail below.